 Is the hotel in a tropical location?
 Or a landing zone for obvious activities like a lodge in the Alps?
 Is it easily accessible to business people?

-Do you want to inspire your traveler of just amaze them with facts and photos?
+Do you want to inspire your traveler to just amaze them with facts and photos?

 3. Avoid cliches and unnecessary adjective